 Hamarikyu Gardens (Hamarikyu Onshi Teien)

-"Hamarikyu Gardens" is a large Japanese garden that lies halfway between Hamatsucho Station and Shinbashi Station on the JR Yamanote Line.
+"Hamarikyu Gardens" is a large Japanese garden that located in the eastern part of Minato-ku and lies halfway between Hamatsucho Station and Shinbashi Station on the JR Yamanote Line.
 It is also near Shiodome Station on the Ooedo Line facing Tokyo Bay.

 This garden was initially developed as a villa for the Tokugawa Shogun family during the Edo era (17th century).
 The development of its current form was completed when Ienari Tokugawa, the 11th Shogun, was on the throne.
 After the Meiji era, it became an annex for the imperial family and its name was changed to "Hamarikyu".
 Presently, it is designated as a special national place of scenic beauty with historical importance, and is partially accessible to the public for a fee.